potmat/homebridge-google-nest-sdm/README.md

 # FAQ

+Q: I don't see camera snapshots in the Home app, just the Nest logo.
+Why?

+A: The SDM API does not have any method for getting a camera snapshot on demand, only when an event occurs.
+The Nest logo is used as a placeholder.
+If an event occurred in the last few seconds you will likely see an image.

+Q: Sometimes my cameras don't respond.
+Why?

+A: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
+See also this [issue](https://github.com/potmat/homebridge-google-nest-sdm/issues/4).
+I am doing my best to find out why the API fails so often.

+Q: My cameras never respond.
+Why?

+A: Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
+If so, either ffmpeg is not installed or not available on the system PATH.
+Is your Apple device connected to a VPN?
+If so disconnect, remember Homekit works with your local network.
+You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

 Q: I'm having problems getting through the getting started guide and getting the config values.
 Can you help?

-A: Maybe, but probably not.
+A: Probably not.
 Having a day job and family I don't have much time to help with this.
 The Nest plugin for Home Assistant uses much the same process (don't forget the "ONE IMPORTANT DIFFERENCE" section above).
 It has an [illustrated guide](https://www.home-assistant.io/integrations/nest/) that you may find helpful.
 You can also try reaching out to others on [Discord](https://discord.gg/kqNCe2D) or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.

 Q: Do I really have to pay $5 to use the API?